supercharge/docs/create-and-debug-tests.md

 ### Run Tests Serially
-Tests in Boost run concurrently by default.
+Tests in Supercharge run concurrently by default.
 Test cases that can't run concurrently can be marked to run serially.

 Prefix test methods with **`serial`** to run them sequentially before the concurrent test cases run.